Hualien East Coast, Taiwan Travel Guide

 Hualien's areas each possess a distinct character, influencing your travel experience.

-During peak hours, traffic can be heavy, notably in Hualien City Center.
-Consider walking or cycling for short distances.
+During peak hours, you might encounter heavy traffic, especially in Hualien City Center.
+Walking is an option or cycling for short distances.

 Scooter rental is popular, but confirm you have the proper international driver's permit.